i.MX RT Developer's Page

-The MX RT 1062 target has now followed as can be seen at the MIMXRT1060-EVK's page.
-Binary files for the serial loader and reference application with USB and Ethernet can be found there, which are suitable for following the i.MX RT Tutorial.
+Binary files for the serial loader and reference applications with USB, SD card (and Ethernet) can be found on these, which are suitable for following the i.MX RT Tutorial.

 Please send an email to the i.MX RT address at the bottom of the start side in case you would like to be involved with evaluating/testing the present state of support.

 Watch the µTasker i.MX RT Video Playlist on Youtube!